Sea Kayaking on Saturna Island with Kayaking Skills

 Here are some videos that you may also find useful.

-KayakingSkills’ courses teach efficient use of your body mechanics for a powerful and effective forward stroke, your best self defense when seas turn rough unexpectedly and you need to get out of trouble fast.
-The forward stroke is taught in all our courses and progressively fine-tuned in our intermediate courses.
+KayakingSkills’ courses teach efficient use of your body mechanics for a powerful and effective forward stroke, your best self defence when seas turn rough unexpectedly and you need to get out of trouble fast.
+The forward stroke is taught in all our courses, from Basic Sea Kayak Skills and Level 1 through to Level 2, where technique is progressively refined.
+On smaller tours there is also opportunity to work on individual technique with our instructors.

-We cover essential knowledge on being safe on the water during your day and multi-day trips.
+We cover essential knowledge on being safe on the water during your day and multi-day trips, including the risks of cold water immersion and hypothermia, which we will be covering in detail in an upcoming article.

-Find out more about our forward stroke clinics and kayaking safety courses here or by contacting us.
+Find out more about our kayaking courses or contact us with any questions.

 clouds